 The Consulate Today

-The U.S. Consulate General in Guadalajara is responsible for consular services in the states of Jalisco, Aguascalientes, Colima, and Nayarit, while the Public Affairs Section and Foreign Commercial Service also work in Guanajuato, Michoacán, and Sinaloa.
-We have about 118 Mexican employees and 48 U.S. officers who work for the Departments of State, Commerce, Department of Agriculture, the Federal Bureau of Investigation, the Drug Enforcement Agency, and the Social Security Administration.
+The U.S. Consulate General in Guadalajara is responsible for consular services and press and cultural affairs in the states of Jalisco, Aguascalientes, Colima and Nayarit, while the Foreign Commercial Service Office also covers Guanajuato, Michoacán and Sinaloa.
+There are about 118 Mexican employees and 48 U.S. officers who work for the Departments of State, Commerce, Department of Agriculture, the Federal Bureau of Investigation, the Drug Enforcement Administration, the Social Security Administration and U.S. Marshal Service.

 The Visa Section is perhaps the best known of the Consulate’s services.
 It receives over 1,500 applicants for non-immigrant visas (tourist, business, student, temporary worker) each day.
 In the past several years the application process has changed with the addition of digital photos and fingerprints.
 These changes, along with the need to interview a high volume of applicants, require constant training for the staff in the use of new technology and the detection of fraudulent documents.

 This region is home to the largest resident population of U.S. citizens outside the United States.
-Its beaches and other destinations attract more tourists each year, also increasing the demand for consular services.
+Its beaches and other destinations attract more tourists each year, which also increases the demand for consular services.
 Currently, the American Citizen Services Section, along with the Consular Agency in Vallarta, is responsible for about 50,000 U.S. citizens resident in the district and about 100,000 U.S. citizen tourists, students, and business persons in this region on any given day.
-The services range from issuing passports and reports of birth, notarizing documents, assisting when a U.S. citizen dies, and visiting U.S. prisoners to ensure that they are treated in accordance with local laws.
+Services offered by the Consulate range from passport issuance, reports of birth, document notarization, assistance when a U.S. citizens dies in Mexico, and visits to incarcerated U.S. citizens to ensure treatment is in accordance with local laws.
 The Federal Benefits Unit of the Consulate is in charge of administering U.S. benefits to U.S. and Mexican citizens.

-The district of the Consulate General in Guadalajara has continued to develop in importance as an industrial and commercial center in western Mexico.
+The Consulate’s district continues to develop as one of western Mexico’s most important industrial and commercial centers.
 The direct and indirect investments from the U.S. have continued to grow, especially since the beginning of NAFTA 22 years ago.
-Our Foreign Commercial Service office works closely with U.S. and Mexican businesses to facilitate trade and is alert to issues that hinder or impede economic growth.
+The U.S. Foreign Commercial Service Office works closely with U.S. and Mexican businesses to facilitate trade and to stay current with issues that hinder or impede economic growth.

-As you can see, and as our former Ambassadors in Mexico have noted, there is no other bilateral relationship in the world more important than that between the U.S. and Mexico.
+Former U.S. ambassadors to Mexico agree that the U.S.-Mexico bilateral relationship remains the most important bilateral relationship in the world.
 The U.S. Consulate General in Guadalajara plays an important role in supporting and enhancing that relationship.